 To better understand the nature of that flood risk, this section will discuss people, types, and location of development, economic activity, and sectors at greatest risk of flood impacts.
-Table 1.1 summarizes key elements of the primary streams and tributaries of the Trinity River system (USACE, Comprehensive Survey Report on Trinity River and Tributaries Texas, 1962).
+Table 1.1 summarizes key elements of the primary streams and tributaries of the Trinity River system.
+Figure 1.5 provides a map of those streams and tributaries described in Table 1.1.